amithir2/sail-chatbot-tutorial/README.md

 ## Instructions
 #### Download
+This will download all files in this repo into a folder named sail
 ```
 git clone https://github.com/amithir2/sail-chatbot-tutorial.git sail
 ```
 #### Editing Code
+This will open `chatbot.py` in a text editor.
+You can modify the code.
 ```
 cd sail
 gedit chatbot.py &
 ```
 #### Running Chatbot
+This will run your chatbot.
+You can type a response and converse with your very own bot!
 ```
 python chatbot.py
 ```